wiseman-timelord/Manage-Wsl-Distro/README.md

 ```

+## INSALL AND USAGE:
+- TBA.

+### NOTATION:
+- It could potentially do all of this on the re-visit `https://learn.microsoft.com/en-us/windows/wsl/basic-commands`, and with an interface become a quality tool for WSL users.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.